 How is the diagnosis of pemphigoid made?

-When typical bullae are present, a dermatologist can often make the diagnosis by examining the skin carefully.
+When typical bullae are present, a dermatologist can often make the diagnosis clinically.
 In most cases the diagnosis will be confirmed by a skin biopsy of a typical blister.
 Under the microscope, the pathologist can see a split between the outside layer of the skin, the epidermis, and the inside layer, the dermis.
 See pathology of bullous pemphigoid.
 Direct immunofluorescence staining highlights antibodies along the basement membrane that lies between the epidermis and dermis.
 Indirect immunofluorescence test on blood serum may find circulating pemphigoid antibodies.

 What causes bullous pemphigoid?